Shuchong-LI/scenarios/python/lab-python-is-operator/step4.md

 print(obj1.value is obj2.value)
 ```

-The output of the above code should be `False`, since the `value` attribute is a string object and each instance has its own object in memory.
+The output of the above code should be `True`, since the `value` attribute is an immutable object and both instances share the same object in memory.

 5. Now, define two instances of the `MyClass` class, `obj3` and `obj4`, with a mutable object as their `value`.